Skip to main content

 Security

-• Dema refreshes access tokens automatically.
-If a refresh ever fails, the agent will stop using that integration and the connection will appear as expired.
+• Dema refreshes OAuth tokens automatically.
+If a refresh fails, the connection appears as expired and the agent stops using it.
 Reconnect from the same screen to restore access.

 Tool permissions